lwang051/Movie-Recommendation-System/README.md

 ### Task
 The task is then reduced to finding the movie with the highest score for each user.
 ### Scoring
-1. Item-item collaborative filtering is used.
-Matrix multiplication is performed after normalization.
+1. [**This schema**](../master/docs/Basic%20Idea.pdf) shows the basic idea of this project.
 2. [**This schema**](../master/docs/Scoring%20Schema.pdf) shows how to get each movie's score for a user.
-The idea is that "You rated movie1 high, and there are many people watched both movie1 and movie2.
-If you haven't watched movie2, you should try it".
+Item-item collaborative filtering is used.
+Matrix multiplication is performed after normalization.